 - The benefit you are entitled to receive based on your own work is less than the benefit you would receive based on your ex-spouse’s work.

 If your ex-spouse has not applied for retirement benefits but can qualify for them, you can receive benefits on his or her record if you have been divorced for at least two years.

-If you are eligible for benefits on your own record and ex-spouse’s benefits, the Social Security Administration will pay your benefit first.
+If you are eligible for benefits on your own record and your ex-spouse’s, the Social Security Administration will pay your benefit first.
 If the spousal benefit on your ex-spouse’s record is higher, you will get an additional amount on your ex-spouse’s record, so the combination of benefits equals the higher amount.

 If you are the divorced spouse of a worker who dies, you could get benefits just the same as a widow or widower, provided your marriage lasted ten years or more.

 - Benefits paid to you as a surviving divorced spouse who meets the age or disability requirement as a divorced widow or widower won’t affect the benefit rates of other survivors getting benefits on the worker’s record.